robin-rpr/calos/doc/clearly-image.rst

 .. note::

-   This section is a lightly edited excerpt from our paper “`Charliecloud’s layer-free, Git-based container build cache
+   This section is a lightly edited excerpt from our paper “`Clearly’s layer-free, Git-based container build cache
    <https://arxiv.org/abs/2309.00166>`_”.